iyer-karthik/Insight-project/README.md

 *It gives a way to rank all the loans.
 The lending strategy is to invest only in top performing loans, where performance is measured by expected returns.*

-As a way to validate the strategy, I ranked all loans in the test set by their expected returns, binned them in to top 20 %, 20-40 % and so on, and then compared the results in each bin to actual observed returns.
+As a way to validate the strategy, I ranked all matured loans in the test set by their expected returns, binned them in to top 20 %, 20-40 % and so on, and then compared the results in each bin to actual observed returns.

 A good model should show similar trends for observed and expected returns in each category.
 Let's test the robustness of the strategy.